BadMagic100/ArchipelagoDebugClient/README.md

 This is super fair concern!
 However, it is not a blocker.
 The debug client does 2 main things to help in this area:

-1. The client will refuse to connect on its privileged connection if there are more than 2 players in the multiworld
+1. The client will refuse to connect on its privileged connection if there are more than 2 players in the multiworld, or if the race mode flag is set in data storage.
 2. It can't send goal or any commands, preventing mass collect/release from ruining everyone's day.

 I believe these measures are sufficient, as anyone who has the coding ability to change these contstraints to cause